typelevel/typelevel.github.com/README.md

 ### CSS

-The stylesheets are written in SASS, and can be found in the `css` and `_scss` directories.
+The stylesheets are written in SASS, and can be found in the `css` and `_sass` directories.
 It is being processed/compiled into regular CSS by Jekyll.

 ```
 ├── css/
 │   ├── main.scss # Custom CSS, brings all stylesheets together
-├── _scss/
+├── _sass/
-│   ├── _fonts.scss # @font-face embedding.
-│   ├── _mixins.scss # SASS mixins
-│   ├── _reset.scss # Normalize stylesheet
+│   ├── base/
-│   ├── _syntax.scss # Syntax highlighting by Pygments
+│   ├── components/
-│   ├── _variables.scss # SASS variables (colors, fonts, etc.)
+│   ├── utils/
 ```

 ### Javascript